groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/parse/xlsx.en.md

       content: |
         ```java {style=abap}
         // Initialize your Parser with the input document
-        // Initialize your Parser with the input document
         try (Parser parser = new Parser("input.xlsx"))
         {
             // Retrieve all available text content from the document